 Similarly, if you decided not to travel because of the risk of self-isolation rules coming into effect, this may also be regarded as a “disinclination to travel”.

 As always, though, this depends entirely on your provider, and you should check with them directly.

 Will my insurance still be valid if I have to quarantine while abroad?

 If you’re forced to extend your stay due to reasons out of your control (for example, if you’re unexpectedly required to quarantine during your holiday), some companies will automatically extend your policy and cover any additional costs of your stay.
 However, not all insurance companies do this, so it’s best to check your policy’s disruption cover in detail.

 Should I take out insurance for a domestic trip or a weekend away?

-As travel rules are so unpredictable right now, we would recommend it, yes.
+It's a matter of personal preference.
+As travel rules can be unpredictable, we would recommend it, yes.
 Almost all annual travel insurance policies cover such trips and the majority also cover you for cancelling a holiday if your pre-travel Covid test is positive.